alysiahuggins/code-on-chain-with-mina/README.md

 problem: signing a transaction with the key that did not do the deployment, instead sign with that key or just do tx.prove()

+#### Error: Transaction verification failed: Cannot update field 'incrementNonce' because permission for this field is 'Signature', but the required authorization was not provided or is invalid.

+solution: incorrect key used for signing, used the same key that deployed the smart contract

 ### Testnet Address
 Berkeley3 B62qkFzjHYDXq5qnFL7Q3Z63H94vUVPprA6HVULkW8rGtowLDeRusEz